Geoffrey Castillo

 - Similarity and social discounting, with Benjamin Beranek.

 Social discounting refers to the idea that decision-makers discount payoffs as a function of social distance.
-We measure social distances via interpersonal similarity; that is, how similar or different others are to the decision-maker.
-In two large, pre-registered online experiments, subjects make repeated choices between options that provide different amounts of money to recipients at varying degrees of similarity.
-Our experiments control for a number of factors to cleanly measure preferences.
-We estimate a social discount function and find evidence for social discounting.
-Our estimates imply that a decision-maker would be indifferent between a dissimilar other receiving $1 or themselves receiving $0.83.
-In our second experiment where self is included as a potential recipient, we find evidence for quasi-hyperbolic social discounting. - The Virtual Bingo Blower: An open-source tool to generate ambiguity and risk in experiments, with Ola Andersson and Erik Wengström.
+We introduce a method to measure social distance using interpersonal similarity; that is, how similar or different others are to the decision-maker.
+We use data from our own preregistered experiments as well from an existing, independently conducted, lab-in-the-field experiment to estimate the structural parameters of social discounting and find evidence for it.
+Our experiments control for competing explanations to isolate the effect of similarity and thus show that people have a preference for more similar others.
+Our estimates imply that in order for a decision-maker to willingly forgo $1 and have it instead benefit a dissimilar other, then it would need to increase to at least $1.25.
+We also find evidence for quasi-hyperbolic social discounting. - The Virtual Bingo Blower: An open-source tool to generate ambiguity and risk in experiments, with Ola Andersson and Erik Wengström.

 We propose the Virtual Bingo Blower (VBB) as a way to generate credible risk and ambiguity in computerized experiments.
 Using a physics engine—a computer simulation of a physical system—the VBB simulates a conventional bingo blower.
 Different aspects of the VBB, such as the number of balls, their color, and their speed, can be easily modified.
 In an online experiment, we measure ambiguity attitudes and vary the source of ambiguity, using either the VBB or natural events.
 We find that the VBB and natural events result in a similar degree of ambiguity aversion.
 Further, we find that, by manipulating the number of balls, the VBB can be used to manipulate the perceived level of ambiguity. - How does the way we represent lotteries affect risk preferences?, with Chris Starmer.